dylandepass/helix-typescript-template/README.md

 ### 🧑🏻‍💻 Declarative code > imperative code

 There will be places where DOM manipulation in a way where the provided utility functions fall short.
 For this we want to still avoid using imperative DOM manipulation code and instead use declarative code in the form of JSX.
-In the end JSX is transpiled into DOM calls but has many advantages including being less verbose then javascript, easier to write, easy to create re-usable components and the ability to embed one component in another.
+In the end JSX is transpiled into DOM calls but it has many advantages over the DOM API including being less verbose then javascript, easier to write, easier to create re-usable components and the ability to embed one component in another.

+The [Nav](https://github.com/dylandepass/helix-typescript-template/blob/dev/app/blocks/Nav/index.tsx) component is a good example of one where JSX is a better choice over the utility functions for styling.

 ### 📦 Limited dependencies and small bundle sizes